PH340/PH340/README.md

 ---
 ## Hi there! 👋 I'm PH!
 ---
-✎ I am a graphic and social media designer
+✎ I am a fullstack dev and designer

 ---

-- ✍ I’m a graphic designer and manage pages on Instagram!
+- ✍ graphic designer
-- 🪛 I’m a  IT and Mobile Repair Technician
+- 🪛 IT and Mobile Repair Technician
 - 🎯 I want to collaborate with a company that needs feed delivery
-- 📢 Feel free to reach me on Instagram or via email: 340.artdesign@gmail.com
+- 📢 Feel free to reach me on Instagram or via email: cpufocus@gmail.com

 ---